AndrewCRMartin/simq/README.md

 This must be done as root.

-The queue directory ('queuedir') will be created if it does not exist, with appropriate permissions to allow anybody to write to the directory.
+The queue directory (`queuedir`) will be created if it does not exist, with appropriate permissions to allow anybody to write to the directory and with the sticky bit set to stop other people deleting jobs.
 Note there is no restriction on who may submit jobs to the queue.

 Submitting jobs
 ---------------

-To submit a job, run simq as, for example:
+To submit a job, run `simq` as, for example:

     simq /var/tmp/queue1 myprogram param1 param2